One of my biggest problems when I got our peloton bike a couple of years ago and our tread this past summer has been the heart rate monitor.

 If this doesn’t work, the last hope is to ask for a replacement or simply choose a different heart rate monitor.

 Peloton heart rate monitor not showing zones

 Another common issue with the heart rate monitor on the peloton is that you can wear the chest strap and display your heart rate, but the peloton bike doesn’t display the heart rate zone you’re currently at.

-Why peloton heart rate monitor not showing zones?
-In short, this happens because of a glitch in the software that stores your personal data.
+This happens because of a glitch in the software that stores your personal data.
 The peloton HRM relies on the information that you put into the software (age and HRmax), and it uses these numbers to calculate and display the power zones you training at.

 Peloton heart rate zones are based on your HRmax (which you can leave as default or you can input manually in the settings).
 Plus, the HRmax is calculated from your age.

-As you can see, problems with peloton heart rate monitors are common.
-Usually, they’re flaking out and dropping out a lot during workouts.
-For most cases, these issues are related to poor conductivity, battery life, or just regular wear and tear.
+In most cases, these issues are related to poor conductivity, battery life, or just regular wear and tear.